yackx/pong-fx/README.md

 # Pong FX

-**Classical Pong game implemented with JavaFX.**
+**Classical Pong game implemented in JavaFX.**

 ![PongFX](pong-fx.png)

 ## Requirements

-* Java 9 JRE or above with JavaFX lib.
+* Java 9 JRE or above with JavaFX lib
-* Gradle 4.
+* Gradle 4

 Remarks:

-* With sdkman, some JDK do not contain the JavaFX libs (openjdk and zulu).
+* Some JDK's provided by sdkman do not contain the JavaFX libs (openjdk and zulu).
 Use Oracle instead.
 * This application might also run with Java 8 (untested)

 ## Run